jg-digital-media/jgdm-woocommerce-selectors/README.md

     .wp-block-media-text__content {

-        p {

     }

 }

-}

-/* Block Media Text: WooCommerce */
+// Block Media Text: WooCommerce
 .wc-block-media-text {

     .wp-block-media-text__media {

+        img,
-        img {
+        .size-full {

-            // Note: .size-full class is available for this element
+            // Note: <figure> .size-full class is available for this element

         }

         .wp-block-media-text__content {

             p {

+                // uses an element selector rather than any of the supplied classes

             }